 Architect Scale Tape Measures and Rulers

-These architect scales, rulers, and tape measures are used in construction and engineering.
+The architect scale ruler and tape measure are used in construction and engineering.
 Your company logo will look great on these tapes when you give them to your clients or employees.
-Not only architects use these tapes.
+Not only architects use an architect scale ruler and tape.
 Painting estimators, HVAC, electrical, structural steel, construction and carpentry estimators call them a daily necessity.
 We have a variety of styles and price ranges, to suit your individual needs.

 The useful pocket tapes do the same thing as a ruler, except they are very portable.
 You won't even notice one is in your pocket.

 Your full-color logo will look great on this Lufkin Architects tape.

 High quality rule with ultra smooth edges, 6" long.

 High quality Engineer rule with ultra smooth edges, 12" long.